 Hunt Hill Audubon Sanctuary - Sarona

-Within a five-minute walk (on steep wooded paths, no less) environmentally diverse Hunt Hill Audubon Sanctuary offers an exceptional abundance of habitat; prairieland, marshes, bogs, mystical old growth forest, lakefront, as well as more recently cut forest.
+All within a five-minute walk (on steep wooded paths, no less), the environmentally-diverse Hunt Hill Audubon Sanctuary offers an exceptional abundance of habitat; prairieland, marshes, bogs, mystical old growth forest, lakefront, as well as more recently cut forest.

 Though the two rustic log cabins available for rent have road access, inside the cabin you will forget civilization.
-Cabins have kitchen and plumbing, but this is not the place for you if you need whirlpools, television sets, internet access and other city comforts.
+Here, you'll disconnect from screens and reconnect with nature and the people you bring along.

-Nature lovers, however, especially birders, will relish their Hunt Hill experience.
+Nature lovers, especially birders, will relish their Hunt Hill experience.